 The Dutch call it jenever but abroad the spirit is often called genever, geneva, jeneva, Dutch gin, Holland gin or simply even Hollands.
 Genever is internationally known under many different names but also in the Netherlands, there are several terms floating around the category.
 Below briefly the three major ones to remember.

 Unlike you might have thought, ‘young’ has nothing to do with the age of the bottled liquid.
 It does have something to do with the age of the genever recipe.
 In the nineteenth century most genevers were made with a very high percentage of malt wine.
 At the turn of the century grain had become scarce because of the wars and, as malt wine is made in a traditional way of various grains, also the malt wine became an expensive product.
 Genever distillers began to use less malt wine and a new genever recipe was born.
 The ‘young’ refers to this new recipe, which consists of a lower percentage of malt wine.
-Young genevers today consist of no more than 15% malt wine and have a minimum alcohol content of 30% ABV.
+Young genevers today consist of 1,5 till 15% malt wine and have a minimum alcohol content of 30% ABV.